Comparing Spiritual Traditions: Chakras and Daoist Gates

 Over the past 150 years, the concept of chakras, has seized the Western imagination

 more than virtually any other aspect of the vast yogic tradition.
 Yet, just like other practices from Sanskrit sources, the majority of Westerners totally fail to grasp the original concept of chakras and how to use them as a tool for spiritual development.
 Indian concepts also have been largely “Westernized” after the British colonization starting in the 1600’s, and more strongly after Indians became British subjects in 1858.
 So at this point it is nearly impossible to find any form of yoga in India not influenced by Euro-American ideas about it.
 Indeed almost all the teachings on yoga in India today exist in the English language.
-Surprisingly, most of our limited understanding of chakras comes from a flawed 1918 translation by John Woodroffe, of a text about chakras written in Sanskrit in 1577 by an Indian scholar named Pūrṇānanda Yati.
-Was it divinely revealed?
-What was his background?

 In the ancient tradition, there’s not just one chakra system, but many!
 Yes, the theory of the subtle energy centers called cakras (or padmas, ādhāras, lakṣyas, etc.) comes from the tradition of Tantric Yoga which may have originated in Tibet, flourished in India from 600-1300 CE, and is still alive today.
 After the year 900 CE, every one of the many branches of Tantric Yoga described a different chakra system.
+There were many systems.
 Five-chakra systems, six-chakra systems, seven, nine, ten, fifteen, twenty-one, twenty-eight and more chakras were taught, depending on what lineage you’re following.
 The seven-chakra system that Western yogis know became dominant around the 16th century.

 Modern teachings on the chakras tend to describe them in fixed terms, colors, and psychological states.
 For example ‘the mūlādhāra chakra is at the base of the spine.
-It has four petals, is the color red, and rules survival, safety, embodiment and grounding’.
+It is said to have four petals, is the color red, and rules our survival, safety, embodiment and grounding’.
 All these associations of the chakras with psychological states is a modern Western innovation that started with Karl Jung.
 But the original Sanskrit sources did not teach this.
 There were myriad other ways to use the chakras, most importantly to function as a template for nyāsa, the installation of mantras and deity energies at specific points of the subtle body.
 These sacred sounds, your own deity or deities, along with each petal of lotus formed the framework of inner concentration on a chakra.

 Tibetan Chakras